wagtail/rfcs/text/026-new-streamfield-and-inlinepanel-uis.md

 of the same type.

-`InlinePanel` & `StreamField` have very different user interfaces, with different possibility.
+`InlinePanel` & `StreamField` have very different user interfaces, with different possibilities.
 For example, `InlinePanel` can only append inlines at the end of the list, whereas `StreamField` allows it anywhere.

 Note that dropping `InlinePanel` is out of the question.